Kevin Burleson: Professional career

 Burleson began his professional career in Germany.
 He played for the USC Heidelberg in the 2003–2004 season and for the Walter Tigers Tübingen of Basketball Bundesliga in the 2004–2005 season.
 He was then signed by the Charlotte Bobcats of the NBA on August 31, 2005.
 He played with the Bobcats for the 2005–2006 season, but was subsequently cut.

 In the 2006 NBA Development League draft, the Fort Worth Flyers picked Burleson as the fourth overall pick in the first round.
 Burleson played for the Flyers for the season, then signed with the Turkish Basketball League team Mersin Büyükşehir Belediye for the 2007–2008 season.
 In January 2009 he signed with the Idaho Stampede of the NBA Development League the day after being traded from the Iowa Energy.
 Burleson finished his career with the Egyptian team Al-Ittihad Alexandria.

 Coaching career

+He began his coaching career with the Houston Rockets.
+He mainly focused on player development.

 On June 15, 2018, Burleson was hired as assistant coach/player development coach for the Memphis Grizzlies.

 On June 27, 2019, Burleson was hired by the Minnesota Timberwolves as a player development coach.

+After three seasons in Minnesota, where he was head coach of the team in the NBA Summer League, in September 2022, he took over as head coach of the Rio Grande Valley Vipers of the G League.

 On July 12, 2024, Burleson was hired as assistant coach for the Detroit Pistons.